The Probabilistic Gamble:

 What Balanced Trees Get Right, and What They Get Wrong

 A red-black tree gives you everything the sorted set needs.
 Insertion, deletion, and search are all $O(\log n)$.
-In-order traversal gives you range scans in $O(\log n + k)$.
-It is the answer used by many databases and standard libraries.
+An in-order traversal (visiting nodes in sorted order by walking left subtree, then node, then right subtree) gives you range scans in $O(\log n + k)$.
+It’s what most standard libraries reach for when they need a sorted map.

 So why doesn’t Redis use one?